mtandev/Machine-Learning-Practice-JS/README.md

-# Machine Learning Practice Exercise
+# Machine Learning Exercise using JS